opendf/openIndia/Ministry of Finance/MoF Office.md

 ## Requirements

-1. Weekly Executive summaries made to the Home Ministry.
+1. Weekly Executive summaries made to the Finance Ministry.

 2.All research material and references and studies that go into making the executive summaries.